 In 1970 the gallery opened with the vision to provide quality art to the community.
-The gallery features work from leading painters, sculptors and printmakers from the and special tours are provided.
-For further information check our SC Commercial Gallery listings, call the gallery at 864/268-2771 or visit
+The gallery features work from leading painters, sculptors and printmakers from the Southeast.

 Today Hampton III Gallery is the longest running commercial gallery in South Carolina, representing over thirty professional, award-winning artists.
 The 2400 square foot gallery maintains an inner gallery that hosts changing one-person or group exhibitions every 4-6 weeks.
 Eight surrounding galleries offer a continuing display of works.
-Artists' lectures, demonstrations, discussions
+Artists' lectures, demonstrations, discussions and special tours are provided.